-- If I’m an international student and may not be able to travel in the fall because of flight restrictions in place due to COVID-19, how would this affect my visa status?
+- If I’m an international student and may not be able to travel because of flight restrictions in place due to COVID-19, how would this affect my visa status?

 Students who are not able to return to the U.S. may proceed in taking online-only courses from home.
 Your visa status will become inactive, and you will need to apply for a new student visa and pay a new SEVIS fee before returning for the spring semester 2021.
 Being in an inactive status for the fall semester 2020 will affect your eligibility for OPT or CPT in spring and summer 2021.
 However, for students who would like to get some practical experience and who still have their EPIC Advantage funding available, you will have some options for remote internships or other remote experiences that can be completed from home.